 Who is DaBaby Meme?

-Jonathan Lyndale Kirk (born December 22, 1991., who raps as DaBaby meme is an American rapper and songwriter.
+Jonathan Lyndale Kirk (born December 22, 1991., who raps as a DaBaby meme is an American rapper and songwriter.
 He began recording music at the age of fourteen when his cousin sent him a beat for his first song “Get Off”.
 By 2016 he was featured on over twenty songs with many of the songs reaching over one million views on YouTube.
-In 2019 he rose to standard undeniable quality.
+In 2019 he rose to the standard of undeniable quality.

 DaBaby’s second studio album, Kirk, debuted at number one on the Billboard 200 albums chart.
 The album was the first to feature the hit single “Suge”.
 While his third album, Blame It on Baby, is set to be the best-selling album of 2020.

-Rapper Roddy Ricch’s “Rockstar” is the most elevated song in the Billboard Hot 100, and that was back in April.
+Rapper Roddy Ricch’s “Rockstar” is the most elevated song on the Billboard Hot 100, and that was back in April.
 The track has had seven non-consecutive weeks at No. 1 with new chart entries in the past two months.
 “Rockstar” spent a long time at No. 1.
-But the last seven weeks it was only there due to new tracks making their debuts.
+But in the last seven weeks it was only there due to new tracks making their debuts.

 Birth name Jonathan Lyndale Kirk